Building A Defensible Brand Mark: What Counts In When I Trademark My Name In 2025

 • Ignoring international protections if you plan to scale

 If you’re serious about protecting your identity, don’t make these mistakes.
-Filing for logo registration early is often the easiest way to lock in your rights.
+Filing for logo registration early is often the easiest way to lock in your rights and secure long-term growth.
+It’s far less expensive to protect your brand upfront than to fight a legal battle later.

 Beyond Legal: The Business Value of a Defensible Mark